sjinthehouse/automlForImages/README.md

 You can define the model algorithms and hyperparameters to sweep in the parameter space.
 See [Configure model algorithms and hyperparameters](#Configure-model-algorithms-and-hyperparameters) for the list of supported model algorithms and hyperparameters for each task type.
 Details on supported distributions for discrete and continuous hyperparameters can be found [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters#define-the-search-space).

 #### Sampling methods for the sweep
 When sweeping hyperparameters, you need to specify the sampling method to use for sweeping over the defined parameter space.
-AutoML Vision supports the following sampling methods using the `hyperparameter_sampling` parameter -
+AutoML Vision supports the following sampling methods using the `hyperparameter_sampling` parameter:
 <ul>
 <li>Random Sampling</li>
-<li>Grid Sampling</li>
+<li>Grid Sampling (not supported yet for conditional spaces)</li>
-<li>Bayesian Sampling</li>
+<li>Bayesian Sampling (not supported yet for conditional spaces)</li>
 </ul>

 You can learn more about each of these sampling methods [here](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-tune-hyperparameters#sampling-the-hyperparameter-space).